How To Dress For Fall: Ties and Attire

 You've probably heard the old adage that fashion is cyclical.
 In many ways, it is.
 But some pieces of clothing never really fall by the wayside.
 They're the classics, the staples.
 Fill your fall wardrobe with these.
 They're a good investment because they'll still be fashion relevant several years down the road, especially if you a pay a little more for high quality, well-made pieces.
 Don't know what are?
 Here are a few iconic fall staples worth owning.

 Flannels weren't just a fashion flash-in-the-pan of the early 1990's grunge scene.
-It's a good idea to have 2 or three of these timeless classics in the closet ready for the brisk, refreshing chill of fall now.
+It's a good idea to have two or three of these timeless classics in the closet ready for the brisk, refreshing chill of fall now.
 Get them in a few different color combinations and plaid patterns.
 A red and black buffalo check flannel is one classic combination.
 Blue plaid flannels are quite versatile, too.
 We're seeing more and more solid color button-down flannel shirts for men each year, too.
-Go for a dark fall solid, like dark green or burgundy.
+Go for a dark fall solid, like hunter green or burgundy.
 Flannels are a prime example of a utilitarian garment.
 They look right at home in the woods or at the cafe down the block.
-Most importantly, a good, soft flannel is one of the most comfortable things you can throw around your torso..
+Most importantly, a good, soft flannel is one of the most comfortable things you can throw around your torso.

 You don't have to be pulling up nets of cod in the North Atlantic to enjoy a well-made fisherman's sweater.
 They're incredibly warm so they're a functional piece of clothing.
 Plus, the chunky, varied knits make them a unique piece of clothing that simply looks great.
 Unlike the traditional Hemingway turtleneck, today you'll find these cozy sweaters in crewnecks, cardigans, button necks and v-necks, which are all great for layering.
 While cream is the classic fisherman color, gray, burgundy, dark blue or forest green looks quite handsome too.